Ashton Kutcher

-Christopher Ashton Kutcher (/ˈkʊtʃər/; born February 7, 1978) is an American actor, producer, entrepreneur, and former model.
-He is the recipient of various accolades, including a People's Choice Award, and nominations for two Young Artist Awards, a Screen Actors Guild Award, and a Critics' Choice Movie Award.
+Christopher Ashton Kutcher (/ˈkʊtʃər/; born February 7, 1978) is an American actor, producer and entrepreneur.
+His accolades include a People's Choice Award and fifteen Teen Choice Awards, in addition to a nomination for a Screen Actors Guild Award.

-He began his acting career portraying Michael Kelso in the Fox sitcom That '70s Show (1998–2006).
+Kutcher began his acting career portraying Michael Kelso in the Fox sitcom That '70s Show (1998–2006).
 He made his film debut in the romantic comedy Coming Soon (1999), followed by the comedy film Dude, Where's My Car?
-(2000), which was a box office hit.
-In 2003, Kutcher moved into romantic comedies, appearing in that year's Just Married and My Boss's Daughter.
-In 2003, he created and produced the television series Punk'd, also serving as host for the first eight of its ten seasons.
-In 2004, Kutcher starred in the lead role of the psychological film The Butterfly Effect.
+(2000), which was a box office success.
+In 2003, Kutcher starred in the romantic comedies Just Married and My Boss's Daughter.
+That year, he created and produced the television series Punk'd, also serving as host for the first eight of its ten seasons.
+Kutcher starred in the science fiction film The Butterfly Effect (2004) and had a voice role in Open Season (2006).

-Kutcher subsequently appeared in more romantic comedies, including Guess Who (2005), A Lot Like Love (2005), What Happens in Vegas (2008), and No Strings Attached (2011).
-He starred as Walden Schmidt on the CBS sitcom Two and a Half Men (2011–2015).
+Kutcher appeared in more romantic comedies, including Guess Who (2005), A Lot Like Love (2005), What Happens in Vegas (2008), and No Strings Attached (2011).
+From 2011 to 2015, he starred as Walden Schmidt on the CBS sitcom Two and a Half Men.
 In 2013, Kutcher portrayed Steve Jobs in the biographical film Jobs.
-He also starred as Colt Bennett in the Netflix series The Ranch (2016–2020).
-Kutcher provided the voice of Elliot in Open Season (2006).
-Kutcher later starred in the comedy thriller Vengeance (2022).
+He also led the Netflix sitcom The Ranch (2016–2020).
+He has since starred in the comedy thriller Vengeance (2022).

 Beyond entertainment, Kutcher is also a venture capitalist.
 He is a co-founder of the venture capital firm A-Grade Investments.
 At SXSW in March 2015, Kutcher announced Sound Ventures, the successor to A-Grade Investments, managing a fund backed by institutional funding.
-Kutcher has also successfully invested in several high technology startups.
-Kutcher has investments in over 60 companies, the most prominent of which include Skype, Foursquare, Airbnb, Path and Fab.com.
-Kutcher has invested in five startups : Neighborly, Zenreach, ResearchGate, Duolingo, Kopari Beauty, and Lemonade.
+Kutcher has also invested in several high technology startups.